 - Priority exposure in the Phosphorus Forum, an annual stakeholder meeting centered on phosphorus sustainability (includes one free ticket).
 Phosphorus Forum presentations are re-broadcast on YouTube for even wider visibility.

-- Visibility as a thought leader in your industry through presentations in our Sustainable Phosphorus Webinar Series and our Phosphorus Science Now Network.
+- Visibility as a thought leader in your industry through presentations in our Sustainable Phosphorus Webinar Series and our Phosphorus Science Now! series.
 Our webinars are re-broadcast on YouTube for even wider visibility.

-- Unrestricted access to working groups that tackle technical, legislative, institutional and societal hurdles to implementing phosphorus management innovations.
+- Access to working groups that tackle technical, legislative, institutional and societal hurdles to implementing phosphorus management innovations.

-- International recognition among regulators, investors, and the public as a leader in phosphorus sustainability via logo placement and mentions through online and in-person outlets (e.g. social media, conference talks).
+- International recognition among regulators, investors, and the public as a leader in phosphorus sustainability via online and in-person outlets (e.g. social media, conference talks).

 - Interaction and knowledge sharing with like-minded organizations from across the phosphorus value chain, including through participation on our Board of Directors, if elected.
 Our staff participates in a number of industry working groups and can help introduce your ideas.